 When you hire an employee, you have to:

 Find out how the Government of Canada can support your business:

-Find out how City of Hamilton could help you to start and run your own businesses:Check their workshop schedule.
+Find out how the City of Hamilton can help you to start and run your own businesses:Check their workshop schedule.

 City Hall, 71 Main Street West, 1st Floor